 Helping Children with Common Kidney Disorders

-The Division of Pediatric Nephrology at University Hospitals Rainbow Babies & Children's Hospital offers pediatric nephrology services, in conjunction with the Division of Pediatric Urology, that focus on the evaluation and treatment of the most common kidney problems in children.
+The Division of Pediatric Nephrology at University Hospitals Rainbow Babies & Children’s Hospital, in conjunction with the Division of Pediatric Urology, offers comprehensive services that focus on the evaluation and treatment of the most common kidney problems in children.

 - Urinary tract infection

 Children with kidney disease do not usually seek medical attention until they develop a bothersome symptom such as visible blood in the urine or body swelling.
 Occasionally, the symptoms of kidney disease are less obvious.
 For example, children whose kidneys do not function properly have difficulty concentrating in school.
 Nosebleeds or recurring headaches may be an indication of high blood pressure (hypertension).
 In addition, some kidney problems may occur without any symptoms.

 At UH Rainbow, our pediatric kidney specialists have the experience and expertise necessary to deliver an accurate diagnosis and ensure the best possible outcome for patients.
 We are equipped to evaluate and manage the full spectrum of kidney disease – from acute kidney injuries caused by infection, medication or poisoning to chronic kidney problems that are present at birth or become evident during childhood.

 Sometimes, specialized studies or procedures are needed to diagnose and treat kidney diseases in children.
 Our division offers a number of these services, including:

 - Ambulatory blood pressure monitoring (ABPM): This technique measures blood pressure during a 24-hour period when the child is home or in school.
 The results can confirm whether he or she has high blood pressure when the initial diagnosis was unclear.